It all began at the duck park. Isn’t that where it always starts?

 That was an emotionally challenged day for her and for me.

-It wasn’t long, though, until she started to loving birds.
+It wasn’t long, though, until she started loving birds.
 Here’s what I did.

-We didn’t avoid places where ibis, and birds in general, reside
+We didn’t avoid places where ibis and other birds reside

 ‘Look at their long beak, isn’t it amazing?!’